It seems as though Ireland is full of dramatic, atmospheric sites, and Poulnabrone Dolmen is yet another one that confirms this.

 It is also one of about 172 portal tombs in Ireland, dating back to the Neolithic period, most likely between 4200 and 2900 BC.

-Its impressive structure indicates the care with which the dead were honored during that time; two portal stones stand upright to support a 12-foot horizontal “roof,” creating a chamber that sizes in at around 30 feet high.
+Its impressive structure indicates the care with which the dead were honored during that time; two upright stones to support a 12-foot horizontal “roof,” creating a chamber that sizes in at around 30 feet high.

 A separate stone lies on the ground nearby and was probably used as a kind of door to close the back part of the portal, but has since collapsed.

-When Poulnabrone Dolmen was excavated for the first time in the late 1980s, a number of items were found in the tomb including an axe, stone disc beads, a bone pendant, quartz crystals, and a number of pottery items.
+When Poulnabrone Dolmen was excavated for the first time in the late 1980s, a number of items were found in the tomb including a polished stone axe, stone disc beads, a bone pendant, quartz crystals, and a number of pottery items.

 The History of Poulnabrone Dolmen